roman-tremmel/ggfastman/README.md

 while the `chr` should be the format `c("chr1", "chr2", "chr3", "chrX"...)` but numeric values e.g. `1:22` are also ok, the `pos` column must be a numeric vector reflecting base pair positions and the `pvalue` column contains the pvalues.

-We can plot the manhatten figure similar to the original `manhatten` function, but we have to specify the speed option with the "slow" parameter.
+We can plot the manhattan figure similar to the original `manhattan` function, but we have to specify the speed option with the "slow" parameter.

 ```{r}
 FASTGWASMAN::fast_manhattan(gwas_data, build='hg18', speed = "slow")